Top Software License Management Software in 2026: Compared and Ranked

 The integration depth is the real differentiator.
 Incidents, changes, and license data live in the same system.
 Workflow automation handles license requests, approvals, and renewals without manual coordination.
 Publisher Packs provide normalization rules similar to Flexera’s approach.

-In 2026, ServiceNow restructured its packaging into AI-native tiers (Foundation, Advanced, and Prime), so Now Assist — its generative AI layer — is bundled into the tiers rather than sold as a separate add-on.
+In 2026, ServiceNow restructured its packaging into AI-native tiers (Foundation, Advanced, and Prime), so Now Assist is bundled into the tiers.
 For SAM specifically, Now Assist helps with contract entitlement extraction, compliance summaries, and guided audit preparation.
-In practice, that means less manual data entry at renewal and faster evidence gathering when an audit lands.
 Confirm exactly which entitlements your tier includes, since the AI packaging changed.

 The catch

 SAM accuracy depends entirely on your CMDB data quality.
 Reviewers are consistent on this: weak CMDB data produces weak SAM output.
 The platform is also expensive and complex to implement if you’re not already on ServiceNow.
-Pricing is custom; there’s no public price list.
+Pricing is custom with no public list.

 Choose ServiceNow SAM if: you’re a large organization already invested in ServiceNow with a well-maintained CMDB.
-It’s not practical as a standalone SLM purchase — if you’re not already on ServiceNow, the platform cost dwarfs the license management value.
+It’s not a practical standalone software license management software purchase outside the ServiceNow ecosystem.

 License management belongs inside ITAM — not in a silo